 Top 5 baby products for new mums

-So I wanted to share my top 5 baby products for new mums, these are products that I have found useful, essential and be lost without…
+So I wanted to share my top 5 baby products for new mums, these are products that I have found useful, essential and would be lost without…

 Baby Monitor

-• Built in nightlight – Nightlight on the base unit which can be turned on or off using the parent handset too.
+• Built-in nightlight Nightlight on the base unit, which can be turned on or off using the parent handset too.

 Grobags – Baby sleeping bags